Formula One: It’s a hat-trick for Verstappen as he wins Austrian GP to extend lead over Hamilton

 Aside from his Red Bull rival’s superior pace, damage to Hamilton’s car late on in the race cost him a likely second place.

-“We’re miles away from them (Red Bull).
-They’ve brought a lot of upgrades and we haven’t so we’ve got to bring some,” he said.
+“We’re miles away from them Red Bull.
+We need all hands on deck.
+They have brought a lot of upgrades over the last few races - and we haven’t brought any,” he said.

+Verstappen enjoyed a flawless Sunday afternoon drive in the Austrian mountains alive with the sound of his supporters come to watch his latest step towards a possible world title.

+He was clean away at lights out from Norris but by turn three the safety car had to be deployed after Esteban Ocon’s race came to a premature end when his Alpine was nudged by Antonio Giovinazzi’s Alfa Romeo.

 Respond to this article with a post